ibm-cloud-docs/vpc/storage-known-issues.md

 {: #zonalfileshare-CRR-IN}

 Cross-regional replication for zonal file shares is not supported in the Chennai - Airtel and Mumbai - Airtel  regions.

+### Potential mount disruption for IPsec-configured zonal file shares during maintenance
+{: #ipsec-connection-delays}

+When you use IPsec connections to mount zonal file shares, temporary mount disruptions can occur during maintenance or node failure situations.
+In rare circumstances, IPsec-configured mounts can experience service disruptions of up to 3 minutes while the network connection is reestablished.
+This issue occurs because ingress traffic flow needs to be redirected during these events.
+A networking feature to address this issue is currently in development.

 ## Backup for VPC service
 {: #backup-service-known-issue}